 Doing involves taking action.
-While we are in a state of doing we are performing a certain action that has a purpose of gaining something.
-The state of “Doing” is outward looking, as it requires us to interact with our environment and other people in order to achieve a certain goal.
+While we are in a state of doing we are performing a certain action that has the purpose of gaining something.
+The state of “Doing” is outward-looking, as it requires us to interact with our environment and other people to achieve a certain goal.
 It shifts our focus from ourselves to our surroundings, to other people and other elements in our lives.
 It is centered on the future and is driven by thinking.

 In modern times, “Doing” is getting a lot more attention than “Being”, since it’s considered very positive to gain things, and add additional value to our lives, by performing actions that add that value.

-A lot of cultures today puts a lot of emphasis on “Doing”, It’s important to keep busy, to be on our way to somewhere and to have a clear agenda on things.
+A lot of cultures today put a lot of emphasis on “Doing”, It’s important to keep busy, to be on our way to somewhere, and to have a clear agenda on things.
 A constant state of activity creates more wants and needs, and in essence, it is a process that fuels itself, unless checked!

 Although the “Being” state may be associated with passiveness, it’s not to be confused with laziness.
 The state of “being” requires work on our part.
 Although it is intuitive to reach it, the lifestyle we are living&the fast pace made it more difficult to reach.